-This term, our pupils are taking part in the ‘cycling ability’ training.
-This will help some of our students to learn how to cycle safely and others to experience riding a bike.
+In the past, our pupils have taken part in the ‘cycling ability’ training.
+This helps some of our students to learn how to cycle safely and others to experience riding a bike.

-We will be reinforcing the road safety as part of our safety week through our ‘Safety Week’ workshops/ lessons.
-Classes have been given high visibility jackets and older students who are likely to cycle out of school will be given high visibility reflective belts (part of the safety week project)
+We reinforce road safety as part of our safety week through our ‘Safety Week’ workshops and lessons.
+Classes have been given high visibility jackets and older students who are likely to cycle out of school, will be given high visibility reflective belts (part of the Safety Week project)

-Students are encouraged to be fit and healthy and the school’s curriculum offers a range of activities and lessons to reinforce this: e.g. Gym sessions, Healthy Living and Food Tech lessons, Walking trips, P.E activities.
+Students are encouraged to be fit and healthy and the school’s curriculum offers a range of activities and lessons to reinforce this: e.g. Gym sessions, Healthy Living, Food Tech lessons, Walking trips and P.E activities